COVID Response on Campus

-Employee crisis service can be found at Employees Assistance Program.
+- Employee crisis service can be found in Employees Assistance Program.

-211 is the number to call when you don’t know who to call in times of crisis or everyday need.
-By taking a situation through with a trained specialist, you may find the help you never knew existed.
+- 211 is the number to call when you don’t know who to call in times of crisis or everyday need.
+Taking a situation through with a trained specialist may find the help you never knew existed.
 211 is a free, confidential, 24/7/365 information and referral helpline connecting individuals and families to available health and human services.

-In the event of a utility failure (electrical, gas, water), call the ECC Operations and Maintenance Department at 847-214-7246 or the ECC Police Department at extension 7777.
+If a utility failure (electrical, gas, water) occurs, call the ECC Operations and Maintenance Department at 847-214-7246 or the ECC Police Department at extension 7777.

 When classes and events are canceled, here’s how you may receive notifications.

-- A notification posted on elgin.edu home page.
+- A notification posted on the elgin.edu home page.